rust-lang/rfcs/active/0000-inherit-use.md

 # Motivation

-When using non-std crates, and ubiquitous data structures, it can becomes annoying to have to repeat the same imports everywhere.
+When using non-std crates, and ubiquitous data structures, it can become annoying to have to repeat the same imports everywhere.

 # Detailed design